Mokane3562/fiech-land/README.md

 - [x] Player attributes can be set.
 - [ ] Government initalization menu.
 - [ ] Create save games.
-- [ ] Fix goverments accross levels
+- [ ] Fix governments across levels

 What we Achieved so Far:
 ------------------------